-ONE – learning, knowing, is HELICAL (a growing process)
+ONE – Learning, knowing, how we know, is HELICAL (a growing process).

 The big coil springs on old cars are helices.
 The “double helix” of our DNA is just two of those spirals intertwined.